Quantum Techniques for Stochastic Mechanics: Quantum mechanics vs stochastic mechanics

 Now suppose this vector space is $L^1(X)$ for some measure space $X$.
 We want to focus on the case where the operators $U(t)$ are stochastic and depend continuously on $t$ in the same sense we discussed earlier.

-\begin{definition} A 1-parameter strongly continuous semigroup of stochastic operators $U(t) : L^1(X) \to L^1(X)$ is called a {\bf Markov semigroup}. \end{definition}
+\begin{definition} A 1-parameter strongly continuous semigroup of stochastic operators $U(t)\colon L^1(X) \to L^1(X)$ is called a {\bf Markov semigroup}. \end{definition}

 What's the analogue of Stone's theorem for Markov semigroups?
 We don't know a fully satisfactory answer!
-If you know, please let us know.

-Later we'll say what we \emph{do} know---We're not \emph{completely} clueless---but for now let's look at the `baby' case where $X$ is a finite set.
+If you know, please tell us.
+In Section we'll say what we \emph{do} know---we're not \emph{completely} clueless---but for now let's look at the `baby' case where $X$ is a finite set.
 Then the story is neat and complete:

 \begin{theorem} Suppose we are given a \emph{finite} set $X$.
 In this case, a linear operator $H$ on $L^1(X)$ is {\bf infinitesimal stochastic} iff it's defined on the whole space,

 for all $\psi \in L^1(X)$, and the matrix of $H$ in terms of the obvious basis obeys